Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: Abstract

 \section{Abstract}

-This paper is devoted to analyze the null controllability of a nonlinear reaction-diffusion system approximating a parabolic-elliptic system modeling electrical activity in the heart.
+This paper is devoted to the analysis of the uniform null controllability for a family of nonlinear reaction-diffusion systems approximating a parabolic-elliptic system which models the electrical activity of the heart.
 The uniform, with respect to the degenerating parameter, null controllability of the approximating system by means of a single control is shown.
-The proof is based on the combination of Carlemans estimates and weighted energy inequalities.
+The proof is based on the combination of Carleman estimates and weighted energy inequalities.